-Galiana Technology Inc. is dedicated to transforming the lives of individuals with neuromuscular injuries and disorders due to spinal cord injuries, ALS, limb loss, diabetes, and more.
+Galiana Technology Inc. is dedicated to transforming the lives of individuals with neuromuscular injuries and disorders due to spinal cord damage, ALS, limb loss, diabetes, and more.
 We envision a future where groundbreaking neurological solutions are accessible, safe, and profoundly life-changing.

 Millions face these debilitating challenges, with current brain-computer interface (BCI) solutions often requiring invasive brain surgery to implant electrodes that reliably record only a few dozen neurons, and then gradually lose function when the brain recognizes it as a foreign object.
 Galiana is poised to change this paradigm.